Persistent Controls

 To get a control to restore its prior state, simply set its SaveState attribute to true.
 The control will automatically be set to its previous state.
 Generally, you would only do this for controls that are not getting data directly from the database, but rather controls that change how data is viewed.
 A good example would be a text box you use to filter a list.

-The control state data by default is saved in the session in a variable named by the QCUBED_SESSION_SAVED_STATE configuration constant (the default value is 'QSavedState').
-If your application has authenticated users that see private data, you can serialize the contents of this session variable and store it in your database, along with the users credentials, and then restore it the next time the user logs in.
-The user will then see your application in the same state it was previously.
-The data that is stored in the session variable is only the bare minimum to recreate the visual state of the control, and takes up very little space.
+The state data of the control is saved in the session by default in a variable named the configuration constant QCUBED_SESSION_SAVED_STATE (the default value is 'QSavedState').
+If your application has authenticated users who can see private data, you can serialize the contents of this session variable and store it in your database with the user's credentials, and then restore it on the next login.
+The user will then see your application in the same state as before.
+The data stored in the session variable is only necessary to restore the visual state of the control and takes up very little space.

 In the example here, you will see two sets of controls.
 One has SaveState turned on, and the other does not.
 When you click on the "Reload the Page" button, you will notice that the controls with SaveState set to true do not change, but the other controls revert to their default values.